-This thin pancakes recipe illustrates how to make pancakes from scratch that are, in the words of creator Sarabeth Levine of Manhattan’s famous Sarabeth’s Bakery, cakey but not thick, thin but not eggy or dense, and fluffy despite being flat.
-They even fold and roll like a dream, making them eminently stuffable and yet equally covetable when simply smothered with butter and brown sugar.–Renee Schettler Rossi
+This thin pancake recipe illustrates how to make pancakes from scratch that are, in the words of creator Sarabeth Levine of Manhattan’s famous Sarabeth’s Bakery, cakey but not thick, thin but not eggy or dense, and fluffy despite being flat.
+They even fold and roll like a dream, making them eminently stuffable and yet equally covetable when simply smothered with butter and brown sugar.–David Leite

 - 2 large eggs

 - 2 tablespoons superfine sugar, (or just blitz granulated sugar in a blender until finely ground but not powdery)